haziq21/eco-route/README.md

 # EcoRoute: A greener way to travel

-EcoRoute is a work-in-progress progressive web app meant to encourage car and taxi users in Singapore to switch to public transport.
+EcoRoute is a progressive web app meant to encourage car and taxi users in Singapore to switch to public transport.
+This app was made as a school project from 2021.

 ## Features